XephyrExis/Google-Capstone-Bellabeat/README.md

-# Google-Capstone-Bellabeat
-Case Study 2: How Can a Wellness Technology Company Play It Smart
+# Case Study: How Can a Wellness Technology Company Play It Smart

 ## Introduction